opulencephp/docs/view-factories.md

 <h2 id="builders">Builders</h2>

 Repetitive tasks such as setting up templates should not be done in controllers.
 That should be left to dedicated classes called `Builders`.
 A `Builder` is a class that does any setup on a template after it is created by the factory.
 You can register a `Builder` to a template so that each time that template is loaded by the factory, the builders are run.
 Register builders via `ITemplateFactory::registerBuilder()`.
 The second parameter is a callback that returns an instance of your builder.
 Builders are lazy-loaded (ie they're only created when they're needed), which is why a callback is passed instead of the actual instance.
-Your builder classes must implement `RDev\Views\IBuilder`.
+Your builder classes must implement `Opulence\Views\IBuilder`.
 It's recommended that you register your builders via a [`Bootstrapper`](bootstrappers).

 Let's take a look at an example: